Cat anatomy: Temperature regulation

 Cats conserve heat by reducing the flow of blood to their skin and lose heat by evaporation through their mouths.
 Cats have minimal ability to sweat, with glands located primarily in their paw pads, and pant for heat relief only at very high temperatures (but may also pant when stressed).
 A cat's body temperature does not vary throughout the day; this is part of cats' general lack of circadian rhythms and may reflect their tendency to be active both during the day and at night.

 Water conservation

 Cats' feces are comparatively dry and their urine is highly concentrated, both of which are adaptations to allow cats to retain as much water as possible.
 Their kidneys are so efficient, they can survive on a diet consisting only of meat, with no additional water.

 They can tolerate high levels of salt only in combination with freshwater to prevent dehydration.
+Mature adult cats become dehydrated when they don't consume 60ml/kg a day, which could lead to health issues involving the bladder and kidneys.
+Feral cats get most of their water from consuming prey which contain high amounts of water, so they don't actually have to rely on drinking from a water source themselves.
+The same method is applied to domestic cats, with hydration coming from canned wet foods.